Howrah–Digha Super AC Express: Coaches

 The 12847 / 48 Howrah–DighaAC Express had 1 Executive Class, 7 AC Chair Car and 2 End-on Generator cars.

 It didn't have a pantry car.

 Also earlier Howrah–Digha Super AC Express was running with 10 coaches which were ICF Duronto liveried.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 12847 / 48 Howrah–Digha AC Express covers the distance of 186 kilometres in 03 hours 00 mins (62.00 km/h) in both directions.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a superfast surcharge.

 The train was earlier running with ICF coach with maximum speed of 110 km/h as AC Express in early type.

 Routeing & technical halts

-The 12847 / 48 Howrah–Digha AC Express runs from Howrah directly to Digha Flag station.
+The 12847 / 48 Howrah–Digha AC Express runs from Howrah via Mecheda, Tamluk Junction, Kanthi to Digha Flag station.
 It has three halts.